Temporary reprieve for Mormon activist facing disciplinary hearing

-SALT LAKE CITY (Reuters) - A prominent Mormon activist threatened with disciplinary action and possible excommunication for questioning church doctrine said on Monday he had received a temporary reprieve and that it seems church leaders want to “de-escalate” the dispute.
+SALT LAKE CITY, June 16 (Reuters) - A prominent Mormon activist threatened with disciplinary action and possible excommunication for questioning church doctrine said on Monday he had received a temporary reprieve and that it seems church leaders want to “de-escalate” the dispute.

 John Dehlin, founder of the Mormon Stories website and podcast, had been asked to resign from The Church of Jesus Christ of Latter-day Saints (LDS) by June 18 or face a disciplinary hearing, also called a church court.